-The PWM0GENA register controls generation of the PWM0A signal; PWM1GENA, the PWM1A signal; and PWM2GENA, the PWM2A signal.
+The PWM0GENA register controls generation of the PWM0A signal; PWM1GENA, the PWM1A signal.

-Each field in these registers can take on one of the values defined in Table 15-2, which defines the effect of the event on the output signal.
+Each field in these registers can take on one of the values defined in Table 16-2, which defines the effect of the event on the output signal.